Interpretable Embeddings with Sparse Autoencoders: A Data Analysis Toolkit: Experiments

 Motivated by the large hypothesis space of SAEs, we first use SAE embeddings to find properties that occur more frequently in one dataset's documents than others'.
 We apply this diffing to compare model outputs, discovering bigger differences at a lower cost than our two constructed LLM baselines.

 \textbf{Experiment setup.} We find differences between datasets by subtracting the frequencies of each latent (documents with >1 activated token / total documents) per dataset and surfacing latents with the highest frequency difference.
 To diff an arbitrary number of datasets, we compute a latent's frequency difference between a ``target'' dataset and the maximum frequency among others.
-We adopt our baselines based on \cite{dunlap2024vibecheck, VisDiff}, where an LLM proposes differences over pairs of corresponding documents (ex. model outputs to the same prompt) from each dataset.
+We adopt our baselines based on \citet{dunlap2024vibecheck, VisDiff}, where an LLM proposes differences over pairs of corresponding documents (ex. model outputs to the same prompt) from each dataset.
 Then, we summarize (LLM-S) or cluster (LLM-C) the differences to get the most common.
 See \Cref{app:diff:baseline} for baseline prompts.

 \textbf{Ground-truth evaluation}.
 We evaluate our method on two datasets with ground truth differences (details in \Cref{tab:ground_truth_diffs}): (1) a movie description dataset \cite{moviedescriptions} with labeled genres and (2) a model responses dataset created by prompting one model to answer the same questions in different tones.
-As shown in \Cref{tab:diff/known}, the top latent differences align with the known differences---some directly state the difference (e.g. the "action" genre), while some are more indirect (e.g. "Q/A transition points in educational content" for ``organized'' tone shift).
-Following \citep{movva2025hypothesaes}, we measure surface similarity between the top five latents and the ground truth using GPT-5 (1 = same, 0.5 = related, 0 = unrelated).
+Following \citet{movva2025hypothesaes}, we measure surface similarity between the top five latents and the ground truth using GPT-5 (1 = same, 0.5 = related, 0 = unrelated).
 We get an average score of 0.75 for movies and 0.8 for tones, indicating that SAEs can recover the ground truth.
+We present representative examples in \Cref{tab:diff/known}, finding that the top latent differences align with the known differences---some directly state the difference (e.g. the "action" genre), while some are more indirect (e.g. "Q/A transition points in educational content" for ``organized'' tone shift).

 \textbf{Diffing unlabeled datasets.} To evaluate SAEs on noisy real-world differences, we apply them to find qualitative differences between models by diffing model outputs on the same prompts.
 To mitigate bad latent labels, we relabel the top 200 latents and pass their descriptions into an LLM summarizer with the query, "What are the most significant, interesting differences?".
 We generate at most 10 hypotheses with the SAE and baseline methods.
-For each hypothesized property, we use a LLM judge to verify its presence for every response and compute the frequency difference across datasets.
+For each hypothesized property, we use an LLM judge to verify its presence for every response and compute the frequency difference across datasets.
 We compare models over three axes of change:

 \begin{enumerate}[leftmargin=18pt, itemsep=2pt, topsep=0pt, parsep=2pt, partopsep=0pt]

 \item Single model family vs. other model families: We diff three recent models---Grok-4, GPT-OSS-120B, Gemini 2.5 Pro---with nine frontier models on 1K sampled chat prompts from arena-human-preference-55k \cite{chatbotarena}, searching for unique characteristics of our "target" model.